-- The Treaty of the European Union declares the respect for human dignity, the rule of law, and the democratic rights of all persons - the 'Copenhagen Criteria.'
+- 1. The Treaty on the European Union declares the respect for human dignity, the rule of law, and the democratic rights of all persons, some of the so-called 'Copenhagen Criteria'.
 Yet in many parts of the Union, we find systematic violations of these principles: the erosion of civil society, the corruption of judicial independence, and the elimination of fairness in elections. - 2.
 We will strengthen national constitutional courts by linking them to a Copenhagen Commission, an independent body that will carry out investigations of EU member-states on the legal basis of Article 2 of the Lisbon Treaty, which guarantees the EU as a Union of Democratic Values.
-The Commission will be composed of representatives of the Constitutional Courts and Supreme Courts of the Union, Ombudsmen, and elements of civil society and civil liberties movements.
-It will receive requests for reports from the European institutions, but would also have the authority to investigate violations of democratic rights and the rule of law.
+The Commission will be composed of representatives of the Constitutional Courts and Supreme Courts of the Union, Ombudspersons, and elements of civil society and civil liberties movements.
+It will receive requests for reports from the European institutions, but will also have the authority to investigate violations of democratic rights and the rule of law.
 Under Europe's new democratic constitution, this Commission would perform the function of a European constitutional court and guarantor of the democratic rule of law in the Union. - 3.
-But the protection of democratic rights requires that citizens be empowered to fight for themselves.
-We will abolish Article 51 of the EU Charter of Fundamental Rights, which currently empowers Member State governments to ignore the charter without sanction.
-We will bind all Member States to the charter and allow citizens to bring their governments before the ECJ if they fail to enforce their fundamental rights.
+But the protection of democratic rights also requires that citizens be empowered to fight for themselves.
+We will abolish Article 51 of the EU Charter of Fundamental Rights, which currently empowers member state governments to ignore the charter without sanction.
+We will bind all member states to the charter and allow citizens to bring their governments before the ECJ if they fail to enforce their fundamental rights.